 The following are the market participants in the stock market.

 - Security Issuers: This category includes firms, companies, etc., who issue securities like bonds, stock, and more.
-They have to abide by the rules to issue securities at the time of issuing it.
+They have to abide by the rules to issue securities when giving it.

-- Investors: These are the people that purchase securities for increasing or creating income.
-There are two types of investors – Strategic ones who buy a majority in a company’s stock and minorities who buy securities to create revenues and build a portfolio.
+- Investors are those who purchase securities to increase or create income.
+There are two types of investors – Strategic ones, who buy a majority in a company’s stock, and minorities, who buy securities to develop revenues and build a portfolio.

 We can also classify all these categories in a group, as stated below.